DejavuForensics/SVM/README.md

 ```
 pip install libsvm
 ```
-Parameters for using the SVM to recognise patterns:
+Parameters for using the SVM to recognise patterns or prediction:

 -	-dataset: specifies the database path.
 By default, the _heart_scale_ and _bodyfat_scale_ databases are used for classification and regression, respectively.